klevermonicker/terminaldawn-blog/content/posts/freecad-series-part-3/index.md

 +++
-title = 'Terminaldawn Fasteners, The Grudge' date = '2025-07-30T22:42:57-07:00'
+title = 'FreeCAD Fasteners, The Grudge' date = '2025-07-30T22:42:57-07:00'
 draft = false
 description = "So working with fasteners in FreeCAD has led me to believe...I'm screwed."